Cray-HPE/docs-csm/operations/network/management_network/aruba/locator_led.md

 locator        off           ok
 ```

-## Expected Results
+## Expected results

 1. The Locator LED should be in the off state
-2. The Locator LED is now flashing
+1. The Locator LED is now flashing
-3. The `show` command shows the LED is in the flashing state
+1. The `show` command shows the LED is in the flashing state
-4. The Locator LED is lit a solid color and it does not flash
+1. The Locator LED is lit a solid color and it does not flash
-5. The `show` command shows the LED is in the on state
+1. The `show` command shows the LED is in the on state
-6. The LED is no longer lit
+1. The LED is no longer lit
-7. The `show` command shows the LED is in the off state
+1. The `show` command shows the LED is in the off state

 [Back to Index](../README.md)